minio/docs/source/reference/minio-mc/mc-anonymous-links.rst

 .. mc-cmd:: ALIAS

-   *Required* The full path to the bucket or bucket prefix for which to get the anonymous bucket policy.
+   *Required* The full path to the bucket or bucket prefix for which the command retrieves the anonymous bucket policies.

    Specify the :ref:`alias <alias>` of the MinIO or other S3-compatible service *and* the full path to the bucket or bucket